noah-clements/100Days-Python-Course/README.md

 <li><em>Day 61</em> - flask-secrets.
 Flask-WTF, Bootstrap inherited template, quickform</li>
 <li><em>Day 62</em> - Coffee & Wifi.
 Using Bootstrap quickforms WTForms Flask-WTF, and extending the bootstrap/base.html and overloading the css.
 Was going to use a csv.DictWriter for the WTForm, but the csv did not have an ending "\n", so would continue the last line on the first add.
 I would have thought that was the point of adding keys to the DictWriter (so it could place values in the correct column), but this is not a panda.
 Did what the class solution suggested, no need to use csv class to write with a ",".join.
 Continuing using Selenium based unittests a la TDD.</li>
 <li><em>Day 63</em> - library-start.
 Using SQLAlchemy for CRUD saving books to a library.db.
 The full CRUD.
 Discovered that WTForms are difficult to get on single line. inline type doesn't do it.
 Was just as easy to use flask.request.
 Used pytest rather than unittest. </li>
+<li><em>Day 64</em> - movie-project.
+More SQL Alchemy and CRUD, but also using an api that returns json.
+Mapped json data to the Movie record object.
+Trying to figure out the tests for this has been much harder than the project proper.
+Will have to work on learning how to run tests against flask apps separately.
+Maybe what I had been doing with selenium tests was appropriate?
+Will have to work through Miguel Grinberg's tutorial. https://blog.miguelgrinberg.com/post/how-to-write-unit-tests-in-python-part-3-web-applications and/or https://testdriven.io/blog/flask-pytest/</li>
 </ul>